nanobus/nanobus/README.md

 1. Create a new service using the `nanogen` CLI
 2. Define the services interfaces (IDL)
-3. Create flows that tie operations to Dapr building blocks
+3. Create pipelines that tie operations to Dapr building blocks
 4. Implement the service's core logic code
 5. Run `make docker`
 6. Deploy to your favorite container orchestrator